Project Case Study

 Constraints

-- University project timeline with a small team.
+- Tight university timeline with a small team.

-- ISL accuracy required consultation with the deaf community and ISL experts.
+- ISL accuracy required ongoing input from experts and deaf community members.

 Results

-- Placed 9th globally at the Unity Connect Student Challenge (2020).
+- Placed 9th globally in the 2020 Unity Connect Student Challenge.

-- Presented research on game-based learning at the IGBL Conference (2019).
+- Presented at the IGBL Conference in 2019.

-- Showed that game mechanics can effectively support language acquisition for sign languages.
+- Showed that game loops can support sign language learning.

 Overview